Written by Paul Stewart, Independent Researcher and Co-founder Underground Railroad Education Center

 Albany has now celebrated Juneteenth for many years.
 Neighboring cities such as Schenectady have done so as well.
 It is a celebration that marks the end of enslavement though even in that day the real end was in December 1865.
 Nonetheless Juneteenth stands as a symbol of the end of slavery and is an important cultural celebration for African Americans across the country.

 Celebrate Juneteenth through the many celebrations being held around our region.
-On that day, June 19th Underground Railroad Education Center will hold an open house at the Stephen and Harriet Myers Residence at 194 Livingston Avenue.
+On June 18th Underground Railroad Education Center will hold an open house at the Stephen and Harriet Myers Residence at 194 Livingston Avenue.
 Teens from the Young Abolitionists Leadership Institute will provide food, education and entertainment for visitors.
 The African American Cultural Center will hold a celebration at Madison and South Pearl Streets with food, vendors and entertainment.
 Other historic sites in the area will also have appropriate offerings.
 Celebrate the holiday by taking part in one or more of these festivities.